-Commitment of key administrative leadership to the proposed institutional transformation must be demonstrated in the proposal.
+Institutional commitment from key administrative leadership to the proposed project activities and institutional transformation is vital for successful projects and must be demonstrated in the proposal (see additional ADVANCE merit review criteria).
 Letters of commitment from key administrators and partners are required with IT-Catalyst proposals and should be submitted as supplementary documents.
+The institutional commitment should also be made clear in the content of the project description.